Canon G1 X Mark II vs Fujifilm GFX 100

 Studio photographers will appreciate that the Fujifilm GFX 100 (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X Mark II and the GFX 100 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the GFX 100 does not have a direct predecessor.
+The GFX 100 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark II and the Fujifilm GFX 100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.